 Further Reading: How to wind a bobbin

-If you are sewing a curved seam, then it might not be the stitching that is causing the seam puckering.
+If you are sewing a curved seam, then it might not be the stitching that is causing the seam pucker.
 Curved seams need tiny little clips put into the seam allowance for them to sit flat.
 Seams with corners also need clips to release the fabric and produce a nice square.

 Further Reading: How to Clip Seams

-TIP #5: Check the Tension
+5. Check the Tension

 - Upper thread too loose or bobbin too tight – increase tension (higher number)